springboardmentor1234r/ExoHabit-AI/README.md

 ## 🚀 Validating the Cosmos

-**ExoHabit AI** is a next-generation predictive system designed to analyze exoplanetary data and determine the likelihood of habitability.
+**ExoHabit AI** is a cutting-edge predictive system designed to analyze exoplanetary data and determine the likelihood of habitability.
 Built with advanced machine learning ensembles and wrapped in a stunning 3D interactive interface, it bridges the gap between complex astrophysical data and human understanding.

 > *"We are made of starstuff."* — Carl Sagan